-This concise and clear book is perfect for those who don’t quite understand how it feels to be highly sensitive.
+This concise and clear little guide book is perfect for those who don’t quite understand how it feels to be highly sensitive.
 This is my first book inspired by my own experiences of being highly sensitive and parenting a highly sensitive child, along with the experiences of all the wonderful people who are members of the closed Facebook group Supporting the Highly Sensitive Child.

 If you read this book and find it helpful, I would be so grateful if you could share, comment and review.
 It really helps to spread the word, because coming to understand highly sensitive children can transform lives.

 It’s not easy to be a highly sensitive child.